infoqualitylab/retraction-indexing-agreement/README.md

 **Cite code v2.0.1 as:**
 - Salami, M. O. & McCumber, C. (2025).
 Retraction indexing agreement: Fall 2025 Preprint Final Code (2.0.1) [Python].
 Zenodo. https://doi.org/10.5281/zenodo.17518295
-- Part of the software for https://doi.org/10.5281/zenodo.7851297 (or use the more specific DOI for v.2.0.1 Zenodo will create)

 **Cite preprint as:**
 - Salami, M. O., McCumber, C., & Schneider, J. (2025).
 Analyzing the consistency of retraction indexing.
 MetaArXiv.
 DOI TO BE GENERATED.
 OLD 2024 Version 1 available at https://doi.org/10.31222/osf.io/gvfk5